DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 [Envelope Generators top](#envelope-generators) | [Venom top](/README.md#venom)

-## DYNAMIC AMPLIFYING SHAPING ENVELOPE
+## DASE - DYNAMIC AMPLIFYING SHAPING ENVELOPE
 ![DASE image](DASE.png)
 A novel Attack/Decay envelope generator that functions as an unusual VCA and waveshaper via audio rate modulation of the envelope shape.

+There are two active components to

 ### Upper Primary Envelope controls